 6. Terra-Cotta: "The Preservation of Historic Glazed Architectural Terra-Cotta" is a useful resource available on the US National Park Service's Technical Preservation Services website; take note that the article is from 1979 and some technological references may be out of date.

 8. Wood Siding (cedar clapboards): See this installation guide for insight into how a wood clapboard siding system is put together.
-This well-made guide is provided by the Western Red Cedar Lumber Association.
+This well-made guide was put together by the Western Red Cedar Lumber Association, and can be found on the website of Janss Lumber.

 9. Wood Siding (cedar shakes and shingles): See this installation guide for insight into how a wood shake or shingle siding system is put together.
 This thorough guide is provided by the Cedar Shake and Shingle Bureau.